strongloop/strongloop.com2/_posts/2017-10-31-calling-contributors-loopback-extensions.md

 ### Build it ###

-One of the LB project maintainers will be assigned to you to walk you through the whole journey of creating an extension from the beginning till the end.
+One of our LB project maintainers will be assigned to you to walk you through the whole journey of creating an extension from the beginning till the end.

 ### Get recognized ###